calmitchell617/Springbok/readme.txt

     Change the first parameter in the register() function to: ' sharadar-pricing ' Make sure the first parameter of the csvdir_equites() function is ' ['daily'] ' Make the second parameter of the csvdir_equites() function the full directory of your pricing folder...
-    For example, my directory is ' /Users/calmitchell/s/springbok-shared/processed_data/pricing/ '
+    For example, my directory is ' /Users/calmitchell/s/springbok-shared/processed_data/pricing/ ' This folder should contain one other folder named ' daily '.

+    Make sure you are running Python 3.5.5 with Zipline installed properly, step 1 above ^^^.

-    Ingest the data by running zipline ingest -b 'sharadar-pricing'
+    Ingest the data by running ' zipline ingest -b 'sharadar-pricing' '

 6: Test to see if the thing works:
     Run basic_backtest.py, if it works, a CSV file should be written to the backtest_outputs folder.
 Hooray!